LShafer/Fashion-Trend-Analysis/README.md

 ### Background

-∙ Color forecasting is the practice of predicting colors for consumer consumption two years in advance. <br>
+∙ Trend forecasting is the practice of predicting trends for consumer consumption two years in advance. <br>
-∙ Color forecasting also communicates a mood or feeling that will be relevant to the predicted point in time.<br>
+∙ Trend forecasting also communicates a mood or feeling that will be relevant to the predicted point in time.<br>
 ∙ This forecast influences product development for merchants, allowing relevant product demand for consumers.<br>
 ∙ The datasets were collected from kaggle.com and the forecasting data was collected from wgsn.com